LukasCed/distributed-key-value-store/README.md

-# distributed-key-value-store
-Distributed key-value store with Elixir
+# Distributed key-value store with Elixir